Brittany Cartwright’s Mother Remains In ICU After ‘Serious Complications’ From Bladder Surgery

-Vanderpump Rules star Brittany Cartwright is reportedly beside herself as her mother is currently in a Kentucky Intensive Care Unit.
-According to People, Sherri Cartwright suffered serious complications after bladder surgery this week.
+Vanderpump Rules star Brittany Cartwright is reportedly beside herself as her mother is currently in a Kentucky hospital Intensive Care Unit.
+According to People Magazine, Sherri Cartwright suffered serious complications after bladder surgery this week.
 A rep for Brittany released a statement Saturday noting the reality star would be heading home soon.

 “Brittany’s mother is currently in the ICU due to serious complications from bladder surgery,” her rep said.
 “Brittany has been beside herself and asking for prayers.
 She is planning to go to Kentucky to be by her mother’s bedside next week – it’s been complicated having visitors at the hospital due to COVID-19 which has been very difficult for Brittany and her family.”